HTTP-APIs/http-apis.github.io/pages/hydrus.md

 <!-- ![doc_writer](https://image.ibb.co/eWURkQ/doc_writer.png) -->

 The `hydurs.hydraspec.doc_writer.HydraDoc` object is crucial for hydrus to be able to set up the API.
-There are various ways you can create this object from your API Documentation:
+There are various ways someone can create this object from your API Documentation:

 <a name="newdoc"></a>
 ### Create a new API Documentation and a new `HydraDoc` object